TRACEY, IGOR (RIP), ZOMBIE & Crowley (Lil C!)

 Tracey and her boys have developed a fan-base of supporters from (literally) all over the world and these wonderful people have donated not only funds, but also an incredible array of prizes (including beautiful custom artwork), silent auction gifts and raffle items that are featured at many of Tracey's events.

 This past year, Tracey and her husband Sean had to say goodbye to Igor Pugdog, the boy that started all of this magic.
 What did Igor and Zombie's loyal fans do?
 They stepped up and made donations to Pugalug in honour of Igor's memory.

-Thanks to Tracey, Sean, Igor and Zombie, and the MANY wonderful volunteers and supporters who work with Tracey, Pugalug has been the incredibly grateful beneficiary of OVER $75,000 in direct donations from all of Tracey's hard work and the support of her crew of volunteers.
+Thanks to Tracey, Sean, Igor, Zombie, Crowley and the MANY wonderful volunteers and supporters who work with Tracey, Pugalug has been the incredibly grateful beneficiary of OVER $75,000 in direct donations from all of Tracey's hard work and the support of her crew of volunteers.
 The impact that Tracey's efforts have had can be witnessed in the dogs that Pugalug has been able to rescue and care for.
 It is no understatement when we say this:

 Tracey - we could not do this work without your dedication, commitment and absolute passion.

 Here are some fun facts about Tracey, her pugs and her fundraising work!

 HOW IT ALL BEGAN

 Tracey and her husband Sean got their first pug about 14 years ago.
 His name was Fester, and very sadly he passed away just after his second birthday because of a spinal cord problem.
 This is when Tracey became aware of some of the notorious health issues that can affect the breed.